top of page

 What's Most Important?

-If you dont know anything about art and you can't draw a straight line, you can still hire an artist who draws caricatures, live illustrations or even cuts silhouettes for your next event!
+If you dont know anything about art and you can't draw a straight line, you can still hire an artist who draws live caricatures, live illustrations or even cuts silhouettes for your next event!

 Read this quick guide to help you learn how.

-AND Learn the Live Artist's
+AND Learn the Live Artist's SECRET

 They don't want you to know!

-hire an artist to draw live art
+How to hire an artist to draw live art

 Even if you know nothing about art